abdulkk49/OOP-Labs/README.md

 # OOP-Labs
-Labs of Object Oriented Programming course at BIrla Insitute of Science and Technology(BITS), Pilani
+Labs of Object Oriented Programming course at Birla Insitute of Technology and Science(BITS), Pilani